gigglesquid19/Agent-based-Model/README.md

 License
 ---------------------
-This project is licensed under the --- license.
+This project is licensed under the BSD license.

 ---------------------------------------------------------------------
 Programming for Geographic Information Analyses - University of Leeds